 - Do you want a community bathroom or do you want a suite-style bathroom?
 That’s a huge preference.

-- You also need to look at if you’re able to live without air conditioning.
-I know a lot of people physically cannot deal without air conditioning.
-So then you’ll need to prioritize different buildings based on that.
+- You also need to consider whether or not air conditioning is a priority for you, and prioritize different buildings based on that.
 Fourth floor Braiden, fourth floor Parmelee, Laurel Village, Academic Village, and Summit Hall all have air conditioning.
-You will pay more for it though.

 You should combine those three things, along with location, and go from there.
 If you want to be close to campus you can live in Allison or Braiden.
 If you want to live further out there’s options for that too — even then it’ll be a 10-15 minute walk to classes tops.